- 420 RMB (380 RMB for members)

 The Walled Village is a small settlement that has sprung up in and around an old army barracks that used to house soldiers tasked with guarding the Great Wall.
 The walls remain in good condition, and it’s possible to walk along the top of the walls just about all the way around the village.
 The village inside the walls is full of courtyard houses, old trees, and grindstones.

-After we’ve finished investigating the village, we’ll walk out to the main road to meet our bus, and head back to the reservoir to get lunch at a good Chinese restaurant.
+After we’ve finished investigating the village, we’ll walk out to the main road to meet our bus, and head back to the reservoir to get lunch at our favourite countryside Chinese restaurant.

 What to bring on this hike